-Lard has a long history in China.
-Back to 15 years ago, we never heard of peanut oil, olive oil or sunflower seed oil.
-What we have is lard, beef tallow and rapeseed oil.
-Among those three, lard is the most popular and the main oil consumed by common Chinese family.
+Pork lard possesses several advantages and is widely used in Chinese cooking.
+Back 15 years ago, we never heard of peanut oil, olive oil, or sunflower seed oil.
+What we have are lard, beef tallow, and rapeseed oil.
+Among those three, lard is the most popular and the main oil consumed by common Chinese families.
 We make lard after Winter Solstice with a large amount once time so it would be enough for the following half year.
 Lard is demonized for many years in China.
-Honestly I cannot understand why because it is a great source of vitamin D， Vitamin A and monounsaturated fat.
+Honestly, I cannot understand why because it is a great source of vitamin D， Vitamin A, and monounsaturated fat.
 And traditional Chinese medicine also shows lots of benefits of lard like preventing constipation.

 - 1000 g pork fat

 - 4 slices ginger